Linux Epoll

 It is not user-facing, not exposed through any system call or header, and exists solely for the kernel’s internal bookkeeping of monitored file descriptors within an epoll instance.

-The Kernel Callback: ep_poll_callback()
+The Internal Working of Kernel Callback: ep_poll_callback()

 Waiting for Events: epoll_wait()